melles1991/usecuewebsite/_posts/en/2021-11-03-google-makes-me-sick.md

 title: Google makes me sick
 ---

 I posted a critical comment under this Keynote video of the Chrome Dev Summit "What's new in Chrome".
 I got deleted immediately by the Google team, which made me write the comment below instead.
 But first some context.
 We are talking about [this video](https://www.youtube.com/watch?v=Df2U9-R-OJs).
 Watched it?
-This was my reaction (that you can also no longer find online):
+This was my reaction (that got 'marked' and is no longer online):

 "Why is my reaction gone?
 What is it that you do not want people to read?